 The fuel door has a built in filler cap holder slot located on the fuel door.
 Slide the white ring on the cap into the slot.

 Notice: If you need a new fuel cap, be sure to get the right type.
 Your dealer can get one for you.
-If you get the wrong type, it may not fit properly charge from the container can ignite the and your vehicle damaged if this occurs.
+If you get the wrong type, it may not fit properly

 Filling a portable fuel container